February 10th, 2016

 I once worked at a small startup where the CTO and his buddies were working on a website that gave nurses a way to track patients medical information.
 When I first spoke with them, I was dazzled by their intellect.
 I recall our first conversation lasted 4 hours, during which we covered dozens of important topics: how many unit tests are enough, the trade-offs to be made when invalidating a cache, optimizations of TCP, the right length for Git commit messages, when to rebase, the advantages and disadvantages of polyglot programming, how to resolve inconsistency in a distributed database after a network partition, and so on.

 Once I started to work with them, my impression of them changed.
 We had fantastic conversations but we were getting very little work done.
-Also, they were doing some unusual things, such as storing JSON strings in a text field in a PostgreSQL database.
+Also, they were doing some unusual things, such as storing JSON strings in a text field in a PostGres database.
+They had done this before PostGres supported JSON.
 They had begun work in 2011, but they rejected all of the existing document databases (such as MongoDB or Riak).
-In 2013 they decided to work on version 2.0 of their software, which would be a complete re-write, but they decided to continue to keep JSON strings in PostgreSQL.
+In 2013 they decided to work on version 2.0 of their software, which would be a complete re-write, but they decided to continue to keep JSON strings in PostGres.
 They liked some of the Python libraries that they had been working on, and they wanted to continue working on them.
-They were not even adapting to the fact that PostgreSQL had begun to support JSON natively.
+They were not even adapting to the fact that PostGres had begun to support JSON natively!

 Was the work justified, or were they simply engaged in a hyper-intelligent kind of goofing off?
 This was for a website that was a fairly straightforward CRUD app.
 They could have used an existing framework (Django, Rails, Symfony, etc), which would have allowed them to develop much faster, and which already had many of the tools they were building.
+They had spent years doing work which should have only taken a few weeks.
 But using other people’s code to build a CRUD app is not fun.

-Fun is important, because we should all have some fun at work, but at the same time, I could argue they were just sort of goofing off on a project that wasn’t really necessary.
+Fun is important, because we should all have some fun at work, but at the same time, they were just sort of goofing off, adding in a thousand tasks which they felt were fun, and which let them avoid doing the work which the business actually needed.

 I’ve worked for more than one client like this.
 I sometimes feel some frustration at what seems like too much emphasis on theoretical concerns.
 In urgent situations, I often suggest we cut a few corners so as to get some important work done.
-So, I could say that I hate all articles about theoretical subjects such as Design Patterns.
+So, I sometimes say that I hate all articles about theoretical subjects such as Design Patterns.
 Too much theory!
-But here I am writing a series of articles about theoretical topics such as Immutability and Dependency Injection.
-Am I the biggest hypocrite that ever lived?